 Brunel's halls of residence are all on campus, meaning you are only minutes away from the teaching, sporting and social facilities.

-We provide self-catering accommodation for approximately 4530 students in 33 halls of residence, which include 113 studio flats for co-habiting couples.
+We provide self-catering accommodation for approximately 4546 students in 33 halls of residence, which include 120 studios/ flats suitable for co-habiting couples.

 Everyone has different priorities, so we offer a choice of en suite, standard and studio residences.

 Rooms are available on campus for undergraduates, postgraduates, disabled students and co-habiting couples.

 You must make sure you have arranged somewhere to live or at least have temporary accommodation before leaving home otherwise you run the risk of arriving at Brunel with nowhere to live.